cloud-gov/federalist.18f.gov/pages/how-federalist-works/cloud-gov-setup.md

 A Federalist deploy comprises of the following steps:

 - Deploy a private registry
-- Pushing a federalist-docker-build image to the registry
+- Pushing a federalist-garden-build image to the registry
 - Deploying build containers
 - Provisioning AWS resources
 - Deploying federalist-builder